antoinebasseto/cbir/README.md

 4. Antoine Basseto

 ## Project Description
 Our goal is to develop a tool allowing doctors to leverage advancements in deep learning as new tools for them to work with.
-More precisely, using a variational auto-encoder's latent space to compute similarities between images, we hope to make possible the retrieval of medically similar XRays to the one the doctor is studying, in order to take into consideration previous similar cases and their outcomes.
+More precisely, using a variational auto-encoder's latent space to compute similarities between images, we hope to make possible the retrieval of medically similar skin lesions to the one the doctor is studying, in order to take into consideration previous similar cases and their outcomes.
 This is commonly called content-based image retrieval (CBIR).

 ### Users
-Our target users are therefore domain experts, i.e. doctors.
+Our target users are therefore domain experts, i.e. doctors, dermatologists in particular.

 ### Datasets
 The dataset used is the  HAM10000 dataset, a large collection of multi-source dermatoscopic images of common pigmented skin lesions.
 Because the dataset is quite big, it is not placed in this repository and you should download it on [their website](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi%3A10.7910%2FDVN%2FDBW86T).
-You only need to download the 3 following files:
-- HAM10000_images_part_1.zip
-- HAM10000_images_part_2.zip
-- HAM10000_metadata.tab

-Then, you should create a folder called data inside the backend-project and inside it another folder called images.
-The two zip files should be unziped in the images folder and the HAM10000\_metadata.tab should be first renamed as HAM10000\_metadata.csv (if not already in csv format) and placed in the data folder.
-You can see the [Folder Structure](Folder Structure) below for help.
+See [Requirements](Requirements) for instructions on what download and where to put it.

-### Tasks
+### Workflow
-Our dashboard aims to allow users to:
 - Upload an image of a skin lesion they want to study.
-- Get back a list of medically relevant similar images, the diagnoses made for them and the computed similarity, as well as to explore and filter that list.
-- See a projection of this data point and the rest of the dataset into 2D using UMAP.
-- Analyze the latent space by seeing a rollout of images made by varying one dimension of at the time.
+- Use the Explore dimensions menu to see what each dimension represents.
+Each row represents the impact on the image of varying one dimension while keeping the others untouched.
+You can rename a dimension if it represents a particular feature or you think it is important to remember it.
+- Use the weights in the Filter menu to give more or less importance to a dimension while computing the distance between two images.
+By default all dimensions are weighted equally.
+You can also filter the results based on some criterion such as a given disease or age range.
+- Look at what images are considered similar and their corresponding diagnoses under the menu Similar images.
+- Look at the Projection menu to have an overview of the full dataset in 2D.
+The similar images and your uploaded image will be highlighted so that you can easily find them.
+You can have more information about one image by putting your mouse over it in the visualization.

 - - -
 ## Folder Structure